 Improve Your Digestion

 Every day your body produces a staggering 9 litres of digestive juices containing enzymes to digest your food into tiny particles ready for absorption.
-Protein is digested down into amino acids.
+Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… is digested down into Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….
 Complex carbs into simple sugars.
-All this ‘work’ is done by digestive enzymes and stomach acid.
+All this ‘work’ is done by Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… and stomach acid.
 Some people produce insufficient amounts of the enzyme, alpha-galactosidase, that digests beans.
 Others produce too little amyloglucosidase, the enzyme that digest greens.
 Many older people produce too little stomach acid so can’t digest protein properly and get belching as a result, which leads to heartburn.

 Indigestion is a very common cause of bloating.
 If you bloat after beans or lentils or greens this doesn’t mean you’re allergic to them.
 You may just not be good at digesting them.
 Many people learn to take digestive enzymes with a meal containing a challenging food to support healthy digestion.”
 Digestpro is a comprehensive digestive enzyme supplement with probiotics, available from HOLFORDirect.com.